-As a result of this obligation, a condition was placed on the tentative map requiring an Affordable Purchase Housing Development Agreement (APHDA) be accepted by the Planning Commission and

-City Council prior to approval of the final map.
-As a result, an APHDA has been prepared for Parcel 9 of the NWRSP and is attached to this memo for Planning Commission review and acceptance.
+As a result of this obligation, a condition was placed on the tentative map requiring an Affordable Purchase Housing Development Agreement (APHDA) be accepted by the Planning Commission and City Council prior to approval of the final map.
+As a result, an APHDA has been prepared for Parcel 20C of the NCRSP and is included as Exhibit D for Planning Commission review and acceptance.